 Note that I have made edits and inserted comments in these excerpts to aid the online viewer’s experience.
 Used with permission of Christof Koch and with thanks to the J. Robert Oppenheimer Memorial Committee.

-Compare Koch’s 2005 demonstrations with Alfred Korzybski’s 1948 demonstration of abstracting with his fan-disk, following the four Koch clips.
+Compare Koch’s 2005 demonstrations with Alfred Korzybski’s 1948 demonstration of how we perceive (or abstract) a solid image from a spinning fan, following below.